-Cycle regularity and length
+Cycle predictability and length

 Where can I view my past periods and cycle history in the Clue app?

-To see an overview of your previous periods and cycles in the Clue app, tap on the Analysis tab (it looks like a little line graph to the right of the “+” button) and it will bring you to a screen that looks like this:
+To see an overview of your previous periods and cycles in the Clue app, tap on the Analysis tab (it looks like a little line graph to the right of the + button) and it will bring you to a screen that looks like this:

-If you currently use Clue Plus, you’ll be able to see an enhanced version of Analysis screen.
+If you currently use Clue Plus, you’ll be able to see an enhanced version of the Analysis screen.
 This will tell you your typical cycle length (the number of days between the first day of your period and the day before your next period starts), your typical period length (the number of days of bleeding each cycle), and the typical cycle length variation (a measure of your cycle’s changes from one cycle to the next).

-What is the fertile window?
+What is the biological fertile window?

 Why should I track cervical fluid to become pregnant?

-Track ovulation tests—for more accurate ovulation predictions
+Track ovulation tests for more accurate ovulation predictions

 Can I get pregnant at any time during my cycle?

-If you are trying to get pregnant, use the fertile window estimated by Clue, track your basal body temperature, and monitor your cervical fluid to have a better understanding of your fertile window—the days when you have a higher chance of conceiving.
+Using ovulation tests, Clue’s estimated ovulation day, and monitoring your cervical fluid can give you a better understanding of your fertile window—the days when you have a higher chance of conceiving.